The Museum of the San Fernando Valley

 Two and three-hour shifts requested.
 Meet interesting people while you educate about The Museum and the valley.

-Please contact us if you are interested in becoming a Museum Associate.
+Please contact us if you are interested in becoming a Museum SFV Associate.

 Find out more